Rajesh3357/Capstone-Project--Azure-ML-Engineer/README.md

 ## Screen Recording
-Here is the screencast[link] https://drive.google.com/file/d/13_FM60ZxVswgFP0zMaoQZL2b4EwsLB4x/view?usp=sharing shows the entire process of the workflow:

-*TODO* Provide a link to a screen recording of the project in action.
-Remember that the screencast should demonstrate:
-- A working model
-- Demo of the deployed  model
-- Demo of a sample request sent to the endpoint and its response

-The screen recording can be found here and it shows the project in action.
+The screen recording can be found [here]https://drive.google.com/file/d/13_FM60ZxVswgFP0zMaoQZL2b4EwsLB4x/view?usp=sharing and it shows the project in action.